If you’re intimidated by the idea of hosting Thanksgiving for the first time these 7 tips make it so much more do-able!

 Keep stress to a minimum with all the planning and get a head start with a Basic Thanksgiving Dinner Menu for first-timers.

-When I pose that question I most often hear about the stress of meeting expectations and performance.
+When I pose that question, I often hear about the stress of meeting expectations and performance.
 Concerns over specialty diets, how much to make, blending traditions and families, what to bring when invited, or dreading the frustration of no one appreciating the effort—it is enough to drain every ounce of joy out of the entire holiday season if you let it.

-1) Preparation is the key to success.
+1. PREPARATION is the KEY to success.

 Various articles include a schedule for their holiday menus, but I have never found it to be very practical to adopt someone else’s menu during the holidays.
-Developing my own, to include our family favorites, was the solution I needed.
+Developing my own to include our family favorites was the solution I needed.

-Start as early as a week before checking linens, candles, decorations, dishes, and flatware.
-The easiest way to create a cooking schedule is to use one hour or half-hour increments and with each recipe, fill-in working backward from the time you plan to sit down to eat.
+- Create a cooking schedule using one-hour or half-hour increments, and fill in each recipe working backward from the time you plan to sit down to eat.

 This extra investment of time will be a benefit for years to come since Thanksgiving dinner doesn’t change drastically.
 I use a general outline, but you can make it as detailed as you would like—feel free to copy and use my Thanksgiving schedule as a guide.

-2) Blending traditions can be tricky when a holiday meal is not “real” without ________ .
+2. Blending traditions can be tricky when a holiday meal is not “real” without _______.

 Whether we are sharing a holiday meal with extended family, new in-laws, inviting friends over, or guests we know would otherwise be alone, the question I ask is, “If you had to choose a single item that defines the holiday meal for you, what would it be?”